The Fiery World of Chili Peppers: Health Benefits, Nutrition, and Uses

 Overconsumption of chillies can lead to several adverse effects:

-- Burning sensation in mouth and throat
+- Other Symptoms: Burning sensation in mouth and throat, increased sweating, respiratory difficulties, and allergic reactions.

 People with certain conditions like IBS, ulcers, or GERD should be particularly careful with chilli consumption.